 Also, if enough people challenge your legitimate interest and raise the issue with the Information Commissioners Office, you could be investigated and possibly fined.

-An example of legitimate interest is contacting candidates on a job board.
+An example of legitimate interest is downloading candidates from a job board.
 They may not have specifically given you consent to process their data, but uploading their CV suggests they are keen to hear about potential jobs.

 Consent comes in two forms, unambiguous for most data and explicit for sensitive data.
 In both cases, the individual has given clear consent for you to process their personal data for a specific purpose (although they still have the right to withdraw consent at a later date).

-An example would be a candidate registers with a recruitment agency on their website, they give their contact details and tick a box giving permission for the agency to process their data and contact them.
+An example would be a candidate registers with a recruitment agency on their website, they give their contact details and tick a box giving permission for the agency to store and process their data.

 Which is best for marketing?